rfgiusti/runexp/README.md

 1. Make sure the servers have the required files.
 In this case, the servers should have, somewhere, all the files of our program that is in `/home/me/myexperiment`.
 1. Go to the path where the program is hosted (e.g., `/home/me/myexperiment`)
 1. Launch the queue manager.
-For instance: `queuemanager -p 5432` (this will open the manager in the port 5432)
+For instance: `queueexp -p 5432` (this will open the manager in the port 5432)